cultureandempire/cultureandempire.github.io/README.md

 I propose an identity protection system based on who we are and where we go, and one that is not really private: a central registry, perhaps maintained like domain names by ICANN, where you can register a name and profile.
 This would be used to sign in to participating websites with different passwords for each website.
 Systems like this already exist to some extent, such as [OpenID](http://openid.net).

-### Online Games
+### On-line Games

-The most incomprehensible of assets (to an outsider) are those used in online games.
+The most incomprehensible of assets (to an outsider) are those used in on-line games.
 Monopoly money, so to speak.
-Most games start and stop, yet the "massively multiplayer online role-playing games" (MMORPGs) continue forever.
+Most games start and stop, yet the "massively multiplayer on-line role-playing games" (MMORPGs) continue forever.
 This means players can, and do, accumulate assets over time and build realistic simulations of property, economies, and currencies.

 These virtual economies are interesting in how they develop.
 Each game is, in effect, a state with its own rules and authority.
 There is a large secondary market, probably around $1 billion a year globally, for game assets such as avatars and in-game currencies.
 When the operators of a game regulate the market and economies, they create black markets.